Acciona Energía: Business lines

 ACCIONA Energía (with the business name of Corporación Acciona Energías Renovables, S.A.) counts with renewable energy assets in five technologies (wind power, solar energy, hydroelectricity, biomass and solar thermal energy) which, as of December 31, 2021, added up to 11.2 gigawatts (GW) of installed capacity.
 This capacity is distributed between 16 countries in all five continents and in 2021 it produced a total of 24.5 terawatt-hours (TWh) of 100% renewable energy, equivalent to the electric consumption of 7.6 million homes.
 The company has announced its goals of reaching a total installed capacity of 20 GW by 2025 and of 30 GW by 2030, with new installations primarily for wind power and solar energy.

 Besides generating and selling renewable energy, ACCIONA Energía also works in the following industries: energy for self-consumption, energy efficiency services, installation and operation of infrastructure for charging electric vehicles, and green hydrogen industries, focused primarily on corporate and institutional clients.

 In 2021, it invested more than 91 million euros in innovation projects.
 This activity was primarily focused on green hydrogen, offshore wind power, innovative photovoltaic systems, smart bidirectional chargers for electric vehicles, circular economy, life extension of renewable assets, advanced O&M technologies and energy storage, among others.

 International presence

-ACCIONA Energía counts with an active presence in 20 countries throughout the five continents.
+ACCIONA Energía counts with an active presence in 25 countries throughout the five continents.
 The primary geographic areas where it operates, besides Spain, are North America (the United States and Canada), Latin America (Mexico, Chile, Brazil, Peru, Costa Rica, and the Dominican Republic) and Australia.
 It is also present in Africa, with projects in Egypt and South Africa, as well as in other European countries (Portugal, France, Italy, Poland, Croatia, Ukraine and Hungary).

-Sustainability

-Since 2015, ACCIONA Energía has been topping Energy Intelligence's Top 100 Green Utilities list, which ranks the top 100 power companies in the world based on their carbon emissions and their renewable assets.

-Likewise, in 2021, S&P Global Ratings granted it a score of 86 out of 100 in environmental, social, and corporate governance matters, which was the best score in the energy industry worldwide and the fifth best score among all industries.